lalourenco/ml-algorithms-project/README.md

 # ml-algorithms-project
-The objective of this project is asses machine learning algorithms while setting the hyperparameters to manege overfitting in classification, regression and clustering problems.
+The objective of this project is asses machine learning algorithms while setting the hyperparameters to manage overfitting in classification, regression, and clustering problems.